Targeted drugs are being used more and more for people with lymphoma.

 - antibody treatments, for example rituximab, ofatumumab (Arzerra®) and obinutuzumab (Gazyvaro®)

-- combined treatments that use antibodies to deliver chemotherapy or radiotherapy to lymphoma cells, for example brentuximab vedotin (Adcetris®) and Zevalin® (90Y-ibritumomab tiuxetan)
+- combined treatments that use antibodies to deliver chemotherapy or radiotherapy to lymphoma cells, for example brentuximab vedotin (Adcetris®), polatuzumab vedotin (Polivy TM) and ibritumomab tiuxetan (Zevalin®)

 - drugs that block signals or the function of certain proteins within the lymphoma cells, which, depending how they work, can be grouped as: